Roy Radin: Death

 As The Cotton Club film financing was being arranged, the 33-year-old Radin was murdered.
 He vanished en route to a scheduled Beverly Hills conference on May 13, 1983, and was reported missing days later by his personal assistant.
 His remains were found a few weeks later by a beekeeper and a forest ranger near Gorman, California, about 65 mi north of Los Angeles.
+A King James Bible was found near his body, open to a passage from the Book of Isaiah that reads: “let us eat and drink, for tomorrow we die.”

 Several years later, contract killer William Mentzer was among four people sentenced for shooting Radin multiple times in the head and using dynamite to make identification by authorities more challenging.
 At the trial, Karen Greenberger was convicted of second-degree murder and kidnapping.
 Her involvement was said to be motivated by anger about being cut out of a producer's role and potential profiting in the Cotton Club movie.
 As a result, the case was dubbed “The Cotton Club Murder.”
 Film producer Robert Evans was a person of interest in the Radin investigation.
 Two witnesses told police that Evans was involved in the murder and when asked under oath if he knew Radin, Evans invoked his Fifth Amendment right against self-incrimination.
 However, Greenberger later testified that Evans had no involvement in the crime.

+Radin's murder became the subject of speculation, as the killer, Mentzer, is said to have had connections to both the Manson Family and the alleged satanic cult of David Berkowitz, and Radin himself may have been involved in such activities.
+Author Maury Terry suspected Radin of being the possible leader of this cult, operating in the New York metropolitan area.